Private Multi-Task Learning: Formulation and Applications to Federated Learning

 For each $\epsilon$, we select the $\gamma$, $\sigma$, and $T$ that result in the best validation accuracy for a given $\epsilon$ and record the test accuracy.
 A detailed description of hyperparameters is listed in Appendix \ref{appen:hyperparameters}.
 We plot the test accuracy with respect to the highest validation accuracy given one $\epsilon$ for both private MTL model and private global model.
-The results are shown in Figure \ref{fig:mtl_vs_global}.
+Results are shown in Figure \ref{fig:mtl_vs_global}.

 In all three datasets, our private MTL solver achieves higher test accuracy compared with training a private global model with FedAvg given the same $\epsilon$.
 Moreover, the proposed mean regularized MTL solver is able to retain an advantage over global model even with noisy aggregation.
 In particular, for small $\epsilon<1$, adding random Gaussian noise during global aggregation amplifies the test accuracy difference between our MTL solver and FedAvg.
 Under the StackOverflow task, both methods obtain test accuracy close to the non private baseline for large $\epsilon$.
 To demonstrate that applying private MTL has an advantage over private global training more generally, we also compared our PMTL method with private FedProx~\citep{li2018federated}.
 The results (which mirror Figure~\ref{fig:mtl_vs_global}) are in Appendix \ref{appen:fedprox}.